Surgery obstructions and character varieties: -cyclic surgeries on iterated cables

 \begin{theorem}[\cite{sivek-zentner-menagerie}] Let $Y$ be a small Seifert fibered 3-manifold, with base $S^2$ and at most three singular fibers, which is not a lens space.
-Then every representation $\pi_1(Y) \to SU(2)$ has abelian image if and only if either \begin{itemize} \item the base orbifold is $S^2(2,4,4)$, or \item the base orbifold is $S^2(3,3,3)$ and $|H_1(Y;\Z)|$ is even or infinite. \end{itemize} \end{theorem}
+Then $Y$ is $SU(2)$-abelian if and only if either \begin{itemize} \item the base orbifold is $S^2(2,4,4)$, or \item the base orbifold is $S^2(3,3,3)$ and $|H_1(Y;\Z)|$ is even or infinite. \end{itemize} \end{theorem}

 \begin{proposition} The nontrivial $SU(2)$-cyclic surgery slopes for the $(p,q)$-torus knot $T_{p,q}$ are precisely $pq + \frac{1}{n}$ for any nonzero integer $n$, as well as $pq$ if either $p$ or $q$ is $\pm 2$.
 These surgeries are lens spaces (for $pq+\frac{1}{n}$) or a connected sum of $\RP^3$ and a lens space (for $pq$, if either $p$ or $q$ is $\pm 2$). \end{proposition}